 Sitting on a cover crop-filled small hilltop and well-hidden among blocks of Housing and Development Board (HDB) flats at Bukit Purmei, the Keramat Bukit Kasita remains a low profile and mysterious Muslim graveyard that is possibly linked to Sang Nila Utama, the legendary founder of Singapura kingdom several centuries ago.

 Sang Nila Utama was said to have arrived and established the kingdom of Singapura in 1299.
 More than 200 years later, Sultan Alaudin Riayat Shah II, Sang Nila Utama’s seventh descendant, founded the Johor Sultanate, after Melaka had fallen into the hands of the Portuguese.
 The island of Singapore was part of the Johor Sultanate between the 16th and 19th century.
 In around 1530, the sultan established the Keramat Bukit Kasita, referring it as a sacred hill.

-But due to a lack of official records, there are debates regarding the history of Keramat Bukit Kasita.
-Some historians pointed out that the tombs, like the other graves found at the nearby Radin Mas and Telok Banglah areas, dated back to only the 19th century, when Sultan Hussien was the ruler of the Johor Sultanate.
+However, due to a lack of official records, there are disputes regarding the history of Keramat Bukit Kasita.
+Some historians pointed out that the tombs, like the other graves found at the nearby Radin Mas and Telok Blanglah areas, were not as ancient as it was thought.
+Instead, they were dated back to the 19th century, when Sultan Hussien was the ruler of the Johor Sultanate.

 Keramat Bukit Kasita is currently being looked after by a volunteer caretaker.
 Each month, there are 50 or more devotees from Singapore, Malaysia and Indonesia coming to pay their respects.
-Others seek spiritual enlightenment – in Islam, it is believed that praying and mediating at keramats help Muslims to attain a state of calm and peacefulness, and in the process, they can communicate with God more directly.
+Others seek spiritual enlightenment; it is believed that praying and mediating at keramats help the devotees attain a state of calm and peacefulness.

 Published: 11 March 2017